Wondering how to become a transcriber?

 Working 60+ hours a week just wasn’t working for me anymore.
 After some missteps and chasing shiny objects, I took a look at my skill set and voila, realized I should be transcribing!
 I applied to a few companies and was hired.
 I worked as a subcontractor for a while as a I built up my own clientele.

-Q: What is a typical day for a transcriptionist?
-What’s the average transcription job you’ve had in terms of number of pages transcribed and the average deadline for completing that work?
+What is a typical day for a transcriptionist?
+What’s the average transcription job (i.e. number of pages, deadline for completion)?

 Wake up when you want, or when you need to depending on other commitments, commute to your home office, and start transcribing.
 Take frequent breaks.
 Rinse and repeat.
 Time freedom is priceless!